It is a branch of medicine that deals with the diagnosis, therapy, cure, and rehabilitation of various forms of cancer.

 - Excisional biopsy: This type of biopsy completely removes the area where cancer is suspected, such as a lump in the breast or an unusual mole.

-The procedure following the biopsy is the examination of the tissue that was removed by observation under a microscope by a pathologist.
+The procedure following the biopsy is examining the tissue removed by observation under a microscope by a pathologist.

 The pathologist provides a pathology report to the surgeon or oncologist, who makes the diagnosis.